-Students shall not arrive at school before 7:50 a.m. and classes begin at 8:20 a.m.
-Students are dismissed at 2:45 p.m. each day.
+Students shall not arrive at school before 7:45 a.m. with classes beginning at 8:10 a.m.
+Students are dismissed at 2:35 p.m. each day.
 The following rules shall apply, and failure to abide by the rules may result in discipline:

-- Hats, hoodies, and bandanas shall not be worn in the building.
-Any hat brought to school shall be removed before entering. - Students shall not run, talk loudly or yell in the hallways nor shall they push, shove or hit others. - Students shall not write on walls, desks or deface or destroy school property. - Chewing of gum is not permitted in the school building. - Skateboards and wheeled shoes are not permitted at school. - Water guns, play guns, and/or real guns are not permitted at school. - No radios, mp3 players, CD players, handheld video games, or cameras are permitted without permission from the principal.
+• Hats and bandanas shall not be worn in the building.
+Any hat brought to school shall be removed before entering unless we have a designated day.

-- Toys/Games are permitted according to teacher rules.
+- Students shall not run, talk loudly or yell in the hallways nor shall they push, shove or hit others. - Students shall not write on walls, desks or deface or destroy school property. - Chewing of gum is not permitted in the school building. - Skateboards and wheeled shoes are not permitted at school. - Water guns, play guns, and/or real guns are not permitted at school. - No radios, mp3 players, CD players, tablet computers, Smart phones or cell phones, handheld video games, or cameras are permitted without permission from the principal. - Toys/Games are permitted according to teacher rules.
 It is recommended that no toys or games ever be brought to school that could be broken, damaged, lost or taken by someone else.
-The school will not be responsible for damage or loss. - Unacceptable items or items students are being irresponsible with will be held until the end of the day in the office.
+The school will not be responsible for damage or loss. - For safety purposes, cell phones will be allowed at school.
+However, phones must be turned off during the school day and be used only in case of emergencies.
+Student use of cell phones on extracurricular or field trips is prohibited.
+If this privilege is abused, cell phones may be confiscated from the student and returned to the parent or guardian. - Unacceptable items or items students are being irresponsible with will be held until the end of the day in the office.
 The student will then be responsible for taking that item home and leaving it at home.
-If the item is considered dangerous in nature, parents will need to pick up the item in question. - Parents should be most discretionary in sending jewelry, valuables or money.
-These items are always best left at home.
-The school will not be responsible for valuables brought to school by students.
-If large sums of money must be sent to school with a student, it is advised that the student turn it in to the office for safekeeping. - For safety purposes, cell phones/Smartphones and Smartwatches will be allowed at school.
-However, they must be turned off during the school day and kept in the student's locker and be used only in case of emergencies.
-Students may use cell phones/smartphones on regular school bus routes in case of an emergency.
-Student use of cell phones/smartphones on extracurricular and/or school field trips is permitted only with the approval of the supervising school official.
-If this privilege is abused, cell phones/smartphones may be confiscated from the student and returned to the parent or guardian.
-For safety reasons, cameras are not allowed at school unless supervised by teachers.
-It is too easy for inappropriate photos to be taken in restrooms and locker rooms and placed on the internet.
-Some cell phones/smartphones are equipped with cameras but if cell phone/smartphone rules are followed that should not be a problem, as the phones will be turned off and out of sight.
-Sending, receiving or possessing sexually explicit or otherwise inappropriate pictures or images, commonly known as "sexting" is prohibited.
-Prohibited conduct specifically includes, without limitation, creating, sending, sharing, viewing, receiving or possessing an indecent visual depiction of oneself or another person through the use of a computer, electronic communication device, or cellular phone/smartphone.
+If the item is considered dangerous in nature, parents will need to pick up the item in question.

-GRADING & PROMOTION
+GRADNG & PROMOTION

-Student report cards are posted on Skyward Family Access on a midterm and quarterly basis.
+School report cards are issued to students on a quarterly basis.
 For questions regarding grades, please contact the classroom teacher.
-Grade cards will be distributed at the first Parent-Teacher Conference of the year and the last day of attendance.
+Grade cards will be distributed at the first Parent-Teacher Conference of the year, January, March and the last day of attendance.
+The envelope that the card is sent in should be signed by the parent/guardian and returned to school as quickly as possible.
+Grade cards may be kept each quarter.
 Teachers will notify parents prior to report card time if student's grades are in need of improvement.
-Parents are encouraged to check their Skyward Family Access account frequently for grade updates.